Measurement of angular cross-correlation between the cosmological dispersion measure and the thermal Sunyaev--Zeldovich effect: Host contribution to the cross-correlation

 \subsection{$y {\rm DM}$ value originating from a host}

-This subsection estimates the cross-correlation arising from a host, based on \texttt{HMx}.
 As a representative case, we consider an FRB located at the center of the host halo of mass $M_{\rm host}$.
 Then, ${\rm DM}_{\rm host}$ is obtained by integrating the electron number density along a radial coordinate from the center to the virial radius $r_{\rm vir}$ (the ${\rm DM}$ outside $r_{\rm vir}$ is included in ${\rm DM}_{\rm cos}$).
 The host contribution to the $y$ parameter, $y_{\rm host}$, comes from gas both inside and outside the halo (the 1- and 2-halo terms, respectively).
 When a CMB photon passes through the halo with an impact parameter (i.e., the closest distance to the center) of $\chi(z_{\rm s}) \theta$, the 1-halo term is derived from Eq.~(\ref{eq:y}):

 where $p_{\rm e,host}(r;M_{\rm host},z_{\rm s})$ is the pressure profile of the halo (zero at $r > r_{\rm vir}$) and $l$ is the separation along the line-of-sight.
 Because a halo forms at a local density peak in the large-scale structure, it is positively spatially correlated with the surrounding gas pressure even at $r > r_{\rm vir}$.
 The spatial cross-correlation between the halo number density contrast and the pressure perturbation is described in terms of its cross-power spectrum $P_{{\rm h},p_{\rm e}}(k;M_{\rm host},z_{\rm s})$.
 The 2-halo term is then obtained as\footnote{The three-dimensional cross-correlation is $\xi^{\rm 2h}_{{\rm h},p_{\rm e}}(r;M_{\rm host},z_{\rm s})= \int_0^\infty \! {\rm d}k \, k$ $P^{\rm 2h}_{{\rm h},p_{\rm e}}(k;M_{\rm host},z_{\rm s}) \, {\rm sin}(kr)/(2 \pi^2 r)$.
 Projecting this along the line-of-sight and multiplying by a factor of $\sigma_{\rm T} ( 1+z_{\rm s})^2/(m_{\rm e} c^2)$ yields Eq.~(\ref{eq:y_host_2h}).} (e.g., \cite{Li2011,Fang2012})